 I’m your classic introvert.
 I love being alone, reading or just letting my mind wander.
 If you meet me at a social event, you probably forget me quickly, because I’m quiet.
 I’ve never been the most popular person in a room, and I’m okay with that.
+Basically, I fit the textbook definition of introversion to a T.

 Here are 17 confessions about me as an introvert.